-&lt;sup>10 Again, one could wait until after trial -- when class members submit claim forms -- to calculate damages.
+6 Again, one could wait until after trial when class members submit claim forms, to calculate damages.
 See Janet Cooper Alexander, Rethinking Damages in Securities Class Actions, 48 Stan.
 L. Rev. 1487 (1996); Robert A. Alessi, The Emerging Judicial Hostility to the Typical Damages Model Employed by Plaintiffs in Securities Class Action Lawsuits, 56 Bus.
 Law.
 483 (2001).
 But the vast majority of SFCAs settle before trial.
 In order to settle, the parties must determine a settlement amount.
-Moreover, in a class action, the court must approve the settlement and the amount of plaintiff attorney fees, which is typically based on the settlement amount.
+Moreover, in a class action, the court must approve the settlement and the award of fees to the plaintiff attorneys which is typically based on the settlement amount.
 Thus, a court cannot avoid involving itself in the calculation of damages even if the case does settle.
-The role of the court is thus somewhat unusual, given that the issue of damages arises in the context of the parties' joint submission of a negotiated settlement agreement in a proceeding that is not clearly governed by the rules of evidence, which makes the use of dubious trading models all the more worrisome.
+The role of the court is thus somewhat unusual, given that the issue of damages arises in the context of the parties' joint submission of a negotiated settlement agreement in a proceeding that is not clearly governed by the rules of evidence, which makes the use of dubious all the more worrisome.